 Aside from the beach on the cape carrying the same name, the town of Bol is rich in historical buildings, forts, churches, as well as wonderful restaurants, bars, and clubs.
-I also recommend the Stina Winery serving Stina wine, made from a special varietal endemic to the island of Brač.
+I also recommend visiting Stina Winery and tasting Stina wine, made from a special varietal endemic to the island of Brač.

 Scope out the Blue and Green Caves

-The Blue Cave (also known as the Blue Grotto), is a truly mesmerizing cave located on the nearly island of Biševo.
+The Blue Cave (also known as the Blue Grotto), is a truly mesmerizing cave located on the nearby island of Biševo.